se-edu/se-book/codeQuality/commentMinimally/intermediate/explainWhatWhyNotHow/text.md

 </tip-box>

-:-1: **How** : The explanation for how the code works.
+{{ icon_x_red }} **How** : The explanation for how the code works.
 This should already be apparent from the code, if the code is self-explanatory.
 Adding comments to explain the same thing is redundant.

 <tip-box>